|

 22. To avoid cluttering up the

-and Bri never mentioned each other, ever, at any time.
+and Bri never mentioned each other to anyone, ever.
 Except for

 El Sha, they had nothing in common.
-Mantra agreed that Kor and
+Mantra also felt that the

-since they evolved into an arch-contradiction of the other.
+since they were evolving into arch-contradictions of each other.

 GOING HOME